LANL-Seismoacoustics/stochprop/doc/source/installation.rst

 **Anaconda**

-The installation of stochprop is ideally completed using pip through `Anaconda <https://www.anaconda.com/distribution/>`_ to resolve and download the correct python libraries.
-If you don't currently have anaconda installed on your system, please do that first.
+The installation of stochprop is ideally completed using pip through `Anaconda <https://docs.anaconda.com/free/anaconda/install/index.html>`_ to resolve and download the correct python libraries.
+If you don't currently have Anaconda installed on your system, you will need to do that first.

 **Propagation Modeling Methods**

-A subset of the stochprop methods require access to the  LANL `InfraGA/GeoAc <https://github.com/LANL-Seismoacoustics/infraGA>`_ ray tracing methods as well as the `NCPAprop <https://github.com/chetzer-ncpa/ncpaprop>`_ normal mode methods.
+A subset of the stochprop methods require access to the  LANL `InfraGA/GeoAc <https://github.com/LANL-Seismoacoustics/infraGA>`_ ray tracing methods as well as the `NCPAprop <https://github.com/chetzer-ncpa/ncpaprop-release>`_ normal mode methods.
 Many of the empirical orthogonal function (EOF) based atmospheric statistics and gravity wave pertorbation methods can be used without these propagation tools, but full usage of stochprop requires them.

 **InfraPy Signal Analysis Methods**